dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

      buffer size?

   2. Chapter 3 of 1176, p 3-74 has the instruction to invalidate the
-     icache.
+     i-cache.
 Implement it, and use the counters to show that your implementation works.

      JIT some code to show that without this you get stale results,